 Initialization: Object is stored at root r of a precomputed spanning tree T (as in the Arrow algorithm, each node has a parent pointer pointing towards the object).

-Accessing Object: (by node u)

-- 1: follow parent pointers to current root r of T - 2: send object from r to u - 3: r.parent := u; u.parent := u; // u is the new root
+Accessing Object: (by node u) 1: follow parent pointers to current root r of T 2: send object from r to u 3: $r.parent := u; u.parent := u;$ $//\ u$ is the new root u sends "find by u" message to parent node u.parent := u

-Algorithm 4.10 Shared Object: Ivy
+Algorithm 33 Shared Object: Ivy

 Initialization: Object is stored at root r of a precomputed spanning tree T (as before, each node has a parent pointer pointing towards the object).
 For simplicity, we assume that accesses to the object are sequential.
 Start Find Request at Node u: